 About Sunburst Races

 Six different events make up Sunburst Races.
-On Friday evening, a Family Walk meanders through downtown South Bend that attracts roughly 500 young children and their families each year.
-Race Day events include a Fun Walk, 5K run, 10K run, Half Marathon and Marathon.
+On Friday evening, a Family Fun Walk meanders through downtown South Bend that attracts roughly 500 young children and their families each year.
+Race Day events include a 5K Fitness Walk, 5K run, 10K run, Half Marathon, and Marathon.
 The Sunburst Marathon is a Boston-qualifier; both the marathon and the half marathon are certified by the United States of America Track & Field (USATF) governing body.
 Proceeds from Sunburst Races benefit the Child Life Endowment at Memorial Children’s Hospital.

 Sunburst has its origins in a local American Lung Association event that preceded Sunburst in the community.
 The first Sunburst marathon was June 2, 1984, and was organized by a group of dedicated marathoners who wanted to host an Indiana marathon in South Bend.
 As it happens, this very first race also marks the hottest Sunburst Races race day on record.
 In its first year, 2,000 people participated.

 The marathon and half marathon provide a beautiful course along the scenic St. Joseph River; the marathon also includes parts of Mishawaka, Indiana.
 Parts of the course include “out and back” elements, meaning that runners go out, and then return along the same route in some instances.
 With a relatively flat course and an elevation in South Bend of approximately 725 feet, the Sunburst Races are an ideal venue for setting personal records or qualifying for specific races.

-One exception to the flat nature of the course is “Hallelujah Hill,” located on Niles Avenue.
+One exception to the flat nature of the course is “Hallelujah Hill,” located on St. Louis Blvd.
 While not particularly long, this hill is steep and, at about Mile 23, reaching the top of it is truly a “Hallelujah” moment for many runners!
 Another short, steep hill also appears around Mile 11, though that one allows for plenty of recovery time coming as early as it does in the race.